aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/workflows.rst

 chain of steps.
 Each step is then ran by the daemon, in a way similar to the remote calculations.

-The basic rules that allow you to convert your workfunction-based script to a workchain-based one are listed in Table [Tab:wf2frag], which focus on the code used to perform the calculation of an equation of state.
-The modifications needed are put side-to-side to allow for a direct comparison.
-In the following, when referencing a specific part of the code we will refer to the line number appearing in Table [Tab:wf2frag].
+Here below you can find the basic rules that allow you to convert your workfunction-based script to a workchain-based one and a snippet example focusing on the code used to perform the calculation of an equation of state.

 .. code:: console